UnicornTV/Flourish-Tutorial/EntryFormController.md

 coordinate system that originates (point 0,0) from the upper left corner of the screen.

-Next we set our opacity by giving the alpha property a value of 0.
-1 is fully opaque, while anything between 1 and 0 will show our UIImageView in varying degrees of transparency.
-Setting the property clipsToBounds as true means anything inside our UIImageView container that is bigger than the container's size will be cut off.
-This comes into play if your UIImage inside of your UIImageView could potentially be larger than the UIImageView's frame.
-Setting clipsToBounds to false would allow for overflow.
-Next we want to set the picker to hidden, as we only want the dropdown visible when the user touches a button to toggle the dropdown.
+Next we set hide our image view by giving the `alpha` property a value of 0 and setting the `hidden` property to true.
+With alpha, 1 is synonymous with 100% opaque, while anything between 1 and 0 will show our UIImageView in varying percentages of transparency.
+You might be wondering why we chose to reduce the alpha property to 0 ***and*** set the hidden property to true, seeing as how both of these properties make the dropdown invisible.
+The reason is, that an object with an alpha value of 0 is still drawn, and still takes up space in our view.

-You might be wondering then, why we chose to reduce the alpha property to 0 and set the hidden property to true, seeing as how both of these properties make the dropdown invisible.
-The reason is that an object with an alpha value of 0 is still drawn, and still takes up space in our view.
 It also means that, despite not being visible, it can still inhibit user interaction with any objects that are stacked behind it.
 In our case, simply setting the dropdown's alpha to 0 would mean it would block users from interacting with the textfield behind it.
-You'd have your (hopefully) millions of users angry that the textfield is "broken."
-On the other hand, we can't just rely on the hidden property because we want to fade in our dropdown, which requires setting an alpha value of 0 then animating to a fully opaque value of 1.
+This would likely cause your users to get angry that the textfield is "broken."
+On the other hand, we cannot simply rely on the hidden property because it only has a boolean value to toggle appearance, and we would like to animate and fade in our dropdown.
+Thus, we will leverage alpha for the fade in affect and animate its value from completely transparent (0) to fully opaque (1).

-Finally our last line sets the userInteractionEnabled property to true, which means any touch events on our UIImageView will be registered, rather than ignored.
-All of the elements in our storyboard have the userInteractionEnabled property set to true by default.
+Finally our last line sets the `userInteractionEnabled` property to true, which means any touch events on our UIImageView will be registered, rather than ignored.
+Most of the elements in our storyboard have the userInteractionEnabled property set to true by default.
 However, when we initialize a new UIImageView object, the userInteractionEnabled property is set to false by default.
-We actually could've drawn the picker in our main.storyboard file using interface builder and set our properties attributes inspector.
-The reason we didn't draw our dropdown in the interface builder is because we are going to be programatically creating subviews.
+We actually could have drawn the picker in our Main.storyboard file using interface builder and set our properties attributes inspector.
+The reason we did not draw our dropdown in the interface builder is because we are going to be programatically creating the button subviews.

 Subviews and superviews refer to a parent-child relationship between views.
 The superview is the container for the subview.
 This means that any coordinates a